Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/README.md

 # Sutton SignWriting Infrastructure Initiative

-*A presentation and handout series for explaining what already exists, what is at risk, and what support would help*
+*A presentation and essay series for explaining what already exists, what is at risk, and what support would help*

 This series is for materials that explain Sutton SignWriting as an existing system that now needs stronger long-term support, especially for institutional collaboration, international partnership, and continuity.